 1. Crystal Light

 Looking for a cheap alternative to the Sodastream’s flavor mixes?
 Kraft’s Crystal Light might be just the thing for you.
 It can add flavor to sparkling water through its multitude of packets that come in different flavors, allowing you to create refreshing and tasty drinks.
 Crystal Light is a low calorie, sugarless sweetener (5 calories per packet) meaning that you can enjoy your drinks guilt free.
-This drink sweetener has gotten great reviews on Amazon and other sites thanks to its affordability, lack of calories and taste.
+Users gave this drink sweetener great reviews on Amazon and other sites thanks to its affordability, lack of calories and taste.
 While you might dislike certain flavors, there’s so many that are available (Lemonade, Pomegranate, Strawberry, Peach, Orange, Punch) that you’ll surely find one that you love.

 With its famous red mascot, Kool-Aid is another beverage mix made by Kraft.
 Even though it is marketed towards children, it is still a cheap and tasty way to add flavor to your carbonated water.
-It comes in a wide variety of flavors and a packet can make 2 quarts (1.9L).
-Since a 48 pack can be bought on Amazon for $13.5, this comes out to around 15 cents/liter making it one of the cheapest alternatives to the SodaStream flavor mixes.
-It also calorie free which is great if you don’t want to drink too much sugar or if you want to avoid your child getting too much sugar while still giving him a tasty drink.
+It comes in a wide variety of flavor mixes and a packet can make 2 quarts (1.9L).
+Since you can buy a 48 pack for cheap on Amazon, this option comes out to a significantly lower cost per liter than alternatives, making it one of the cheapest alternatives to the SodaStream flavor mixes.
+It also calorie-free which is great if you don’t want to drink too much sugar or if you want to avoid your child getting too much sugar while still giving him a tasty drink.
 While most people find it generally tasty, they do agree it tastes kind of artificial.
-This options is best for kids who will prefer the branding directed and children and won’t mind the artificial nature of the flavor.
-To help them find their favorite flavor, try out the variety pack.
+Branding does what branding does, sometimes that’s the only reason why kids love it.

 6. Rio Syrup